ModiaSim/Modia3D.jl/docs/src/index.md

 ## Installation

 Modia3D is included in [Modia](https://github.com/ModiaSim/Modia.jl) and is available, when Modia was installed.
+Please, follow the [extensive installation guide](https://github.com/ModiaSim/Modia3D.jl/wiki/Full-Installation-Guide-for-Julia,-Modia3D,-Modia) or the [lightweight installation guide](https://github.com/ModiaSim/Modia3D.jl/wiki/Lightweight-Installation-Guide:-Julia-Modia3D) for Modia3D.

 A standalone Modia3D version is installed with